Sanremo Music Festival 1957

 The Sanremo Music Festival 1957 (Festival di Sanremo 1957), officially the 7th Italian Song Festival (VII Festival della Canzone Italiana di Sanremo), was the seventh annual Sanremo Music Festival, held at the Sanremo Casino in Sanremo between 7 and 10 February 1957.
 It was organised by Radiotelevisione italiana (RAI) in cooperation with the Sanremo Casino.
 The television production was directed by Lino Procacci.
 Giulio Razzi served as the artistic director.
 The shows were presented by Nunzio Filogamo, Marisa Allasio, Fiorella Mari, and Nicoletta Orsomando.

 Every song was performed twice, with different singers or groups, and with most artists performing multiple songs.
 This edition included four nights, containing two semi-finals, a final and a competition of songs submitted by independent composers.

+The winner of the festival was "Corde della mia chitarra", written by Mario Ruccione and Giuseppe Fiorelli, and performed by Claudio Villa and Nunzio Gallo; with "Usignolo", written by Carlo Concina, Luigi Luciano Martelli, and Gino Castellani, and performed by Claudio Villa and Giorgio Consolini, placing second; and "Scusami", written by Walter Malgoni, Anna Perrone, and Ornella Ferrari, and performed by Gino Latilla and Tonina Torrielli, placing third.
+In addition, "Ondamarina", written by Dario Bernazza and Luciano Lops, and performed by Claudio Villa and Giorgio Consolini, won the independent composers competition.

-The winner of the festival was "Corde della mia chitarra", performed by Claudio Villa and Nunzio Gallo.
-The winner of the competition also went on to represent in the Eurovision Song Contest 1957, with Gallo chosen from the two interpreters.
+The winner, "Corde della mia chitarra", went on to represent in the Eurovision Song Contest 1957, with Gallo chosen as the performer from its two interpreters.